shioyama/mobility/CONTRIBUTING.md

 ## Questions

 If you are having issues understanding how to apply Mobility to your particular use case, or any other questions about the gem, please post a question to [Stack Overflow](http://stackoverflow.com) tagged with "mobility".
-If you don't get an answer, you can post an issue to the repository with a link to the question and someone will try to help you asap.
+If you don't get an answer, post an issue to the repository with a link to the question and someone will try to help you asap.

 ## Features